Exciting Times

 Exciting Times is a novel by Irish author Naoise Dolan.
 It was released in the United Kingdom on 12 April 2020 by Weidenfeld & Nicolson, and later that summer in the United States.
 The book is Dolan's debut novel, an intimate exploration of a millennial teacher in Hong Kong who becomes entangled in a love triangle with a male banker and a female lawyer.

-Narrative

-Overview

-Exciting Times follows Ava, a young Irish woman who moves to Hong Kong to teach English after graduating from college.
-As she adjusts to the bustling city, she meets and becomes romantically involved with Julian, a wealthy British banker, and her life is complicated when she intimately bonds with Edith, to whom she is also attracted, as she is bisexual.
-These relationships are marked by a mix of allure, affection, and confusion, leading Ava to question her feelings and identity.